w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities orient on web pages and applications using visual and non-visual cues, including focus indicators, as well as spacing and grouping to communicate regions.
-Present strategies to plan for the inclusion of such cues early in the visual design phase.
+Explain how people with disabilities use visual and non-visual cues to orient on web pages and applications.
+For example, focus indicators as well as spacing and grouping to communicate regions.
+Present strategies to help students incorporate early planning for such cues within the visual design phase.

 #### Learning Outcomes for Topic